Kintoyyy/MikroTik-LibreQos-Integration/Installation.md

 ---

 ### **Step 5: Test the Script**
-1. **Add or modify a PPP secret on your MikroTik router**.
+1. **Add or modify a PPP secret or active hotspot user on your MikroTik router**.
 2. **Check the `ShapedDevices.csv` file**:
-   - The file should be updated with the new or modified PPP secret.
+   - The file should be updated with the new or modified user.
    - Example location: `/opt/libreqos/src/ShapedDevices.csv`.
    - View the file:
      ```bash